zalvari/changed-resources-plugin/README.md

 | excludeDirs                    | No       | empty                                 | Comma separated list of dir names to ignore changed resources                                                                                                                                                                                                     |
 | excludeFiles                   | No       | empty                                  | Comma separated list of file names or regex to ignore changed resources                                                                                                                                                                                                     |
 | useNativeGit                   | No       | FALSE                                 | Use Native Git commands instead of JGit for detecting changed files.
 It should also cut down the build bootstrap by a couple of seconds                                                                                                                  |

-## Getting Started

-TODO

-## Known Issues

-* `--resume-from` builds are not supported yet.
-* Changed projects console dump is not ordered.
-* JGit currently does not support git worktree's (see https://git.eclipse.org/r/#/q/topic:worktree), `useNativeGit` option can be used to work in worktrees.

 ## Requirements